8/9/24

 The 2023 Mets were a colossal failure and that appears to have shifted management’s direction completely away from spending in favor of several bright prospects, which, in and of itself, isn’t wrong at all.
 But the real concern is that Pete Alonso is due to become an unrestricted free agent after the 2024 season and management doesn’t appear to be in any hurry to lock up Alonso for the rest if his career.
 There’s still plenty of time at this point to get a deal done.

 Now here’s the part that’s eerily similar to the Tom Seaver situation.
-Two media types have interjected their useless opinions.
-Bob Nightengale of USA Today and Sal Licata of WFAN New York made up a reason to make a name for themselves by being loud, negative and controversial (An infuriating method sports media types tend do to make up for their pathetic lack of ability in their field) by saying Pete Alonso was a “toxic” presence in the clubhouse with Nightengale adding unsubstantiated trade rumors.
-What’s worse, many sports media outlets jumped on the bandwagon because they want the notoriety, too, in case a trade actually does happen.
+It started when two media types interjected their "opinions."
+Bob Nightengale of USA Today and Sal Licata of WFAN New York, in their endless effort in trying to make a name for themselves by being loud, negative and controversial (An infuriating method sports media types tend do to make up for their lack of ability in their field) by saying Pete Alonso was a “toxic” presence in the clubhouse with Nightengale adding unsubstantiated trade rumors.
+What’s worse, many sports media outlets jumped on the bandwagon because they want the notoriety of causing more worry among Mets fans as well as jockeying for the position of being the first responders in case a trade actually does happen

 Whether there’s fire where smoke is or not, the Mets shouldn’t even begin considering trading Alonso because, like Tom Seaver was, Pete Alonso is wildly popular in New York and respected all around baseball.

-The Mets better not make the same stupid mistake that M. Donald Grant did 47 years ago or else they’ll be facing a public relations catastrophe.
+The Mets better not make the same stupid mistake that M. Donald Grant did 47 years ago or else they’ll be facing a public relations catastrophe that even Steve Cohen can't afford.

 2/22/23